 Motivation after Spring Break

 Returning from spring break is hard for faculty and students.
-Whether you used break for fun or work, getting back on track and regaining momentum are essentials for successfully completing the semester.
+Whether you used the break for fun or work, getting back on track and regaining momentum are essentials for successfully completing the semester.
 Motivation is a factor that both students and faculty must nurture.
 You have a role in producing motivation.
 In Thinking about Teaching and Learning (p.
 74), Robert Leamnson says:

 Motivation is something that students must initiate.
 Fortunately, the initiation is not impervious to outside influence.
-Some teachers manage to do something, or be something, that persuades students to read about, talk about, and write about content, and so learn it.
+Some teachers manage to do something or be something, that persuades students to read about, talk about, and write about content, and so learn it.

 Motivating Students after Spring Break

-1. Assess where you are and map out what needs covered to maximize student learning in the final half of the semester.
+1. Assess where you are and map out what needs to be covered to maximize student learning in the final half of the semester.
 Remember to focus on quality learning and avoid the error of thinking that learning happens simply through “teaching by mentioning it.”
 (Wiggins and McTighe, Understanding by Design, 21.)

 3. Vary your Teaching Style